Cost of Living in Washington D.C.

 How Much Money Do You Need to Live Comfortably in Washington, D.C.?

-While everyone’s definition of “comfort” is a little different, one thing’s for certain: Of the places to live in the United States, Washington, D.C., is certainly one of the most expensive.
-As mentioned above, MERIC ranks it 51st, less expensive only than Hawaii.
+While everyone’s definition of “comfort” is a little different, one thing’s for certain: Of the places to live in the United States, Washington, D.C., is one of the most expensive.
+As mentioned above, MERIC ranks it 49th, less expensive than only Hawaii, Massachusetts, and California.

 SoFi Home Loans